56 Worked Examples: Aircraft, Rocket, & Spacecraft Performance

 \[ M_{60} = M_0 - \left( \frac{M_P}{t_b}\right) t = 1.14 \times 10^5 - \left( \frac{1.029 \times 10^5}{2.2 \times 60} \right) 60.0 = 67,227.3~\mbox{kg} \]

-so the acceleration will be
+So, the acceleration will be

 We are given that specific impulse I_{\rm sp} is 250 seconds, the initial mass M_0 is 12,700 kg, and the propellant mass M_P is 8,610 kg.
-The rocket equation gives us change in the velocity of the vehicle \Delta V, i.e.,
+The rocket equation gives us the change in the velocity of the vehicle \Delta V, i.e.,

 \[ \Delta V = V_{\rm eq} \ln \left( \frac{M_0}{M_b} \right) \]

 where M_0 is the initial mass of the vehicle and M_b is the final or burnout mass.
-If gravity is included (but no aerodynamic drag) then
+If gravity is included (but no aerodynamic drag), then

 \[ \Delta V = V_{\rm eq} \ln \left( \frac{M_0}{M_b} \right) - g_0 \, t_b. \]